fabiankaraben/docsarchive-dev/content/typescript/5.2/whats-new/typescript-3-8.md

 Currently, you can only use top level `await` when the [`target` ↗](https://www.typescriptlang.org/tsconfig.html#target) compiler option is `es2017` or above, and `module` is `esnext` or `system`.
 Support within several environments and bundlers may be limited or may require enabling experimental support.

-For more information on our implementation, you can [check out the original pull request](https://github.com/microsoft/TypeScript/pull/35813).
+For more information on our implementation, you can [check out the original pull request ↗](https://github.com/microsoft/TypeScript/pull/35813).

 ## `es2020` for `target` and `module` {#es2020-for-target-and-module}